ellysh/league-of-legends-fundamentals-en/manuscript/Theory/basic-concepts.md

    * individual or team [**buffs**](https://wiki.leagueoflegends.com/en-us/Buff) received for killing a neutral monsters.

 5. **Map control** means a team has vision and influence over key areas of the map.
-Vision is granted by special items called [**wards**](https://wiki.leagueoflegends.com/en-us/Ward).
+Vision is provided by special items called [**wards**](https://wiki.leagueoflegends.com/en-us/Ward).
 Influence is gained when champions are within range of key points on the map.
-We will cover this concept in section "4.2 Map Control."
+We will discuss this concept in section "4.2 Map Control."

 6. **Positional advantage** has two meanings.
-First, a champion has advantageous position in a lane than his opponent.
-Second, a team has advantageous position before the teamfight.
-Here are examples: flanking, controlling narrow passages or zoning out the enemy team.
+First, a champion holds a favorable position in a lane compared to his opponent.
+Second, a team has an advantageous position before the teamfight.
+Here are examples: flanking, controlling narrow passages, or zoning out the enemy team.

-7. **By team composition** — champions on the team interact and strengthen each other better than champions on enemy team .
+7. **By team composition** — The champions on one team synergize and enhance each other's abilities better than those on the opposing team.

 8. **By tempo**.
-We will consider the concept of tempo further.
+We will explore the concept of tempo further.

-Please note that a team can have multiple types of advantages at once.
-Opponents can also have advantages, but of a different type.
+It is important to note that a team can hold multiple types of advantages simultaneously.
+At the same time, opponents may also have advantages, but of a different kind.

 Let us look at the example.
 The blue team has a stronger champion composition and better map control.
 The red team has the [**Elder Dragon**](https://wiki.leagueoflegends.com/en-us/Dragon_Slayer#Aspect_of_the_Dragon) buff.
-The dragon buff is the decisive advantage in this case. **Decisive advantage** is one that disrupts the equilibrium of power between teams or champions in a lane more than other types of advantage.
+The dragon buff is the decisive advantage in this case.
+A **decisive advantage** disrupts the equilibrium of power between teams or champions in a lane more significantly than other types of advantages.

-Please note that the importance of each type of advantage depends on the current state of the game.
-For example, a level advantage is more important than an item advantage during the laning phase.
-This rule applies until champions reach level 6.
-Therefore, a level advantage is decisive on first minutes.
-Items provide more power after level 6 and become the decisive advantage.
+Additionally, the significance of each type of advantage can vary depending on the current state of the game.
+For instance, during the laning phase, a level advantage is generally more critical than an item advantage.
+This holds true until champions reach level 6.
+Therefore, a level advantage is crucial in the early minutes, while item advantages become more impactful after level 6.

-Let us return to the question we asked at the beginning of this section.
-Here are beneficial actions in the descending order:
+Let us revisit the question we asked at the beginning of this section.
+Here are beneficial actions ranked in descending order:

-1. Use the existing advantage.
+1. Utilize the existing advantage.

-2. Take action that gives some type of advantage.
+2. Take actions that provide some type of advantage.

-3. A standard action in the current conditions.
+3. Perform actions that are standard in the current conditions.

-**Using an advantage** is the most beneficial action in general.
-A team or a single champion is already stronger than the enemy.
-Players must somehow capitalize on this and gain something in return.
-For example, contest some object when the team has a numerical advantage.
+**Utilizing an advantage** is generally the most beneficial action.
+A team or individual champion may already be stronger than the enemy, and players should capitalize on this strength to gain an advantage.
+For example, contest an objective when the team has a numerical advantage.

-**Take action that gives some type of advantage**.
-It is the second most beneficial choice.
-If you manage to tip some form of equilibrium in your favor, you can take advantage of it.
-For example, attack a dragon to gain its buff.
+**Taking actions that provide some type of advantage** is the second most beneficial choice.
+If a player can shift the balance of power in his favor, he should take advantage of that situation.
+For instance, attack a dragon to secure its buff.

-The **standard action** is the most disadvantageous choice on our list.
-It is usually aimed at maintaining the current equilibrium of teams power.
-A player will only benefit from this action if he executes it significantly better than his opponent.
-For example, farm minions on lane.
+**Performing standard actions** is the least advantageous option.
+This type of action typically aims to maintain the current equilibrium of team power.
+A player will only gain an advantage from a standard action if he executes it significantly better than his opponent.
+The example is farming minions in the lane.

 ### 2.1.5 Macro cycle